Galser/ptfe-prodmount-vc-cloud-backuprestore/README.md

 ## Kill TFE - Imitating full application disaster

-In order to demonstrate recovery from a snapshot we are going to simulate full application disaster - wipe it out completely (preserving snapshot) and then restoring with the state.
+To demonstrate recovery from a snapshot we are going to simulate full application disaster - wipe it out completely (preserving snapshot) and then restoring with the state.

 - Login via SSH to your VM by executing :
     ```